svenseeberg/data-diode/INSTALL.md

    ```
    sudo umount /mnt/
    ```
-1. Plug the SD card and USB drive into the RPi.
+1. Plug the SD card and USB drive into the RPi and power up.
+1. Use the ESC key to open the UEFI Firmware and use the Boot Manager to boot the installer from the USB drive.
+1. Install OpenBSD.

 # Hardware setup
 1. Attach one USB Ethernet adapters to each Raspberry Pi.
 Use the (blue) USB 3 ports.